 Updating…

-Please note this is intended to be a living guide that’s updated regularly.
+This is intended to be a living guide that’s updated regularly.
 The plan is to update the guide every one to two months with the latest legacy numbering for each series.
 Additionally, other series/characters will be added over time.

 Please don’t jump into the comments to tell me I’m a month behind.
 I’ll get to it eventually.